microsoft/coyote/docs/_learn/core/systematic-testing.md

 [mocks](https://en.wikipedia.org/wiki/Mock_object) of external dependencies in the system.
 As an example, suppose that our code calls into an external service.
 Either this call returns successfully and the external service does the work that we requested, or it may timeout, or return an error code if the external service is unable to perform the work at the time.
-For testing our code, we will write a mock for it as follows.
+For testing your code, you will write a mock for it as follows:

 ```c#
 Status CallExternalServiceMock(WorkItem work)